derandecker/PopularMoviesStage2/README.md

 Project for Udacity Android Developer Nanodegree
 **(No starter code was given for this project.
 Everything is my own work.)**

+**FYI -- The code will run when compiled, but you must replace INSERT_API_KEY_HERE in utils/NetworkUtils.java with the tmdb API KEY you obtain from https://www.themoviedb.org/settings/api **

 Here are the criteria for the project given by the Udacity course:

 **Project Overview**